visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ### Terms of Service
 - You must be at least 18 years old individual or a legal entity to use this service.
 - You are responsible for maintaining the confidentiality of your account and password.
-- You agree not to use the service for any illegal or unauthorized purpose.
+- You agree not to use the service for any illegal or unauthorised purpose.
-- We only offer services to individual and entities who are resident or citizen of the US approved Trade list.
+- We only offer services to individual and entities who are resident or citizen of the US-approved Trade list.
 - Complete Terms can be found here https://bookeeping.ai/en/legal/terms

 ### Pricing and Subscription
 - We have geo-based pricing.
-Currently, we offer beta pricing of $50/month for limited time only.
+Currently, we offer beta pricing of $50/month for a limited time only.
-- We offer an 8-day free trial for new users.
+- We offer a 30-day free trial for new users.
-- The card will charge automatically on the 4th day and then every month until it is cancelled.
+- The card will charge automatically after the trial and then every month until it is cancelled.

 ### Refund and Cancellation Policy